rheaj99/rheaj99.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoctoral fellow at Carnegie Mellon University hosted by [Ravi](https://www.contrib.andrew.cmu.edu/~ravi/).
+I am a postdoctoral fellow at Carnegie Mellon University hosted by [R. Ravi](https://www.contrib.andrew.cmu.edu/~ravi/).
 Prior to this, I completed my PhD at the University of Illinois at Urbana Champaign, where I was fortunate to be advised by [Chandra Chekuri](https://chekuri.cs.illinois.edu/).

 My research is in theoretical computer science.
 I am broadly interested in algorithm design and combinatorial optimization, with a focus on approximation algorithms, graph theory, and network design.